pubnub/pubnub-api/app-showcase/facebook-notification/README.md

 #### Setup Your Page

-First include the FBootstrap resources in order to provide the look and feel of the notificatoin window.
+First include the **FBootstrap** resources in order to provide the look and feel of the notification window.
 Add these Styles to your HTML file.

 ```html